dionno/apidocs/source/includes/_states.md

 Get information about states.

-Using the API you can do the following with a state data.
+Using the API allows you to do the following with a state data.

 | Attribute | Type   | Description                                                                   |
 |-----------|--------|-------------------------------------------------------------------------------|